Semiconductor tool maker ASML cuts first-half sales forecast

 "Sales in the second quarter are ... expected to be affected by adjustments of system demand from some logic customers," it said in an earnings statement.
 Logic chips process information, as opposed to memory chips that store data.
 They are made by all the main semiconductor companies.

 ASML supplies most of the world's major chip manufacturers, including Samsung Electronics Co.
-Ltd, Intel Corp and Taiwan Semiconductor Manufacturing Co Ltd (TSMC), and acts as a leading indicator of their fortunes.
+Ltd (005930.KS), Intel Corp (INTC.O) and Taiwan Semiconductor Manufacturing Co Ltd (TSMC) (2330.TW), and acts as a leading indicator of their fortunes.

 The company said demand for equipment to make logic chips had slowed slightly in the first quarter after a steep ramp-up in previous periods, but did not elaborate.